costela/docker-etchosts/README.md

 Each container will thereforr have up to 4 entries per alias: CONTAINER_ALIAS, CONTAINER_ALIAS.PROJECT, CONTAINER_ALIAS.NETWORK_NAME, CONTAINER_ALIAS.PROJECT.NETWORK_NAME

-Arbitrary hosts entries can be added via a custom label (`com.costela.docker-etchosts.add_hosts`) by specifying a single or array of host names.
+Arbitrary hosts entries can be added via a custom label (`net.costela.docker-etchosts.extra_hosts`) by specifying a single or array of host names.

 This means the following `docker-compose.yml` setup for project `someproject`:
 ```yaml